3 Most Common Types of Hand Injuries

 2. Crush Injuries (13%)

 High pressured machines and other tools used to pound, squeeze, or pulverize objects in the workplace can cause accidental crush injuries to the hands.
-This type of hand injury results in seriously fractured bones, which could also affect nerves, leading to temporary or permanent paralysis.
+This hand injury results in seriously fractured bones, which could also affect nerves, leading to temporary or permanent paralysis.

 3. Punctures (6%)